cjh0613/hexo-submit-urls-to-search-engine/.github/ISSUE_TEMPLATE/suggestion_EN.md

 ---

 <!--
-Like hexo-theme-stun?
+Like the repo?
 Please consider starring the repo to support it!
 Your support is my biggest encouragement!
 -->